jrpotter/notebook/notes/set/cardinality.md

 %%ANKI
 Basic
-According to Enderton, what is the "essential demand" for defining numbers?
+According to Enderton, what is the "essential demand" for defining cardinal numbers?
 Back: Defining cardinal numbers such that for any sets $A$ and $B$, $\mathop{\text{card}} A = \mathop{\text{card}} B$ iff $A \approx B$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1733407760108-->